etmoore/node-workshop/w1/lessons/05-express-intro.md

   }
   ```

 1. How did you figure out how to modify the code?
-Which resources did you use?
+Which resources did you use? _I knew that I needed to change the code in the route callback.
+I intuited this from the previous node intro exercises_

 ## Routes